MadSmith17/480Project/README.md

 ---

 ## Future Considerations
 * **Save Playlist**: Modify the function to save the generated playlist as a .csv file for future use
 * **Playlist Length**: Customize the number of songs in the playlist by modifying the random selection logic.
+* **Dynamic Mood Tracking**: Incorporate real-time user feedback to refine playlists dynamically.
+* **Expand Dataset**: Integrate additional datasets to include a broader range of tracks and genres.
+* **Web/App Integration**: Develop a web or mobile interface to make playlist generation user-friendly.
+* **Collaborative Playlists**: Allow users to share mood-based playlists with friends.
+* **Genre Customization**: Add options for users to filter playlists by specific genres.
+* **Language Support**: Expand to include multilingual song classification and recommendations.

 # References/Acknowledgments: